Othmen-Derouiche/Turtlesim-Catch-Them-All-project/README.md

 2. Custom node named `turtle_controller` to control the turtle named "turtle1" in `turtlesim_node`.
 3. Custom node named `turtle_spawner` to spawn turtles and manage which turtle is still “alive”on the window.

+### Functionalities:

+* **The turtle_spawner node will have to:**
+1. Call the /spawn service to create a new turtle (choose random coordinates between 0.0 and 11.0 for both x and y), and call the /kill service to remove a turtle from the screen.
+Both those services are already advertised by the turtlesim_node.
+2. Publish the list of currently alive turtles with coordinates on a topic /alive_turtles.
+3. Handle a service server to “catch” a turtle, which means to call the /kill service and remove the turtle from the array of alive turtles.

+* **The turtle_controller node will have to:**
+1. Run a control loop (for example using a timer with a high rate) to reach a given target point.
+The first turtle on the screen “turtle1” will be the “master” turtle to control.
+To control the turtle you can subscribe to /turtle1/pose and publish to /turtle1/cmd_vel.
+2. The control loop will use a simplified P controller.
+3. Subscribe to the /alive_turtles topic to get all current turtles with coordinates.
+From that info, select a turtle to target (to catch).
+4. When a turtle has been caught by the master turtle, call the service /catch_turtle advertised by the turtle_spawner node.

 ## Installation:

 Requires a ROS2 distribution (e.g., ROS2 Humble LTS).